Synnotech-AG/Synnotech.Linq2Db/Code/src/Synnotech.Linq2Db.MsSqlServer/readme.md

 `AddLinq2DbForSqlServer` has several optional parameters that you can supply:

-- `createMappings`: a delegate that can be used to configure the Linq2DB mapping schema.
-You do not need to provide this delegate when you use attributes on your data access model classes.
+- `mappingSchema`: an instance of Linq2DB mapping schema.
+You do not need to provide this instance when you use attributes on your data access model classes.
 However, we highly encourage you to not use attributes but use a single method were you define the mapping configuration (this makes it easier to customize or replace the data access layer).
 - `sqlServerProvider`: the enum value that indicates whether you want to use `Microsoft.Data.SqlClient` or `System.Data.SqlClient` as the underlying data provider.
 We recommend to use the former one (unless you have issues with it, e.g. when you want to use [spatial types or SqlHierarchyId]()) as it will receive updates more frequently. `System.Data.SqlClient` is part of the .NET Base Class Library.
 - `configurationSectionName`: the section name that is used to retrieve the `Linq2DbSettings` from the `IConfiguration` instance already registered with the DI container.
 The default value is "database".
 - `dataConnectionLifetime`: the enumeration value indicating the service lifetime for `DataConnection`.
 The default value is `ServiceLifetime.Transient`.
 - `registerFactoryDelegateForDataConnection`: the value indicating whether a `Func<DataConnection>` should be registered with the DI Container.
 The default value is `true`.
-You can set this value to false if you use a proper DI container like [LigthInject](https://github.com/seesharper/LightInject) that supports [Function Factories](https://www.lightinject.net/#function-factories).
+You can set this value to false if you use a proper DI container like [LigthInject](https://github.com/seesharper/LightInject) that supports [Function Factories](https://www.lightinject.net/#function-factories), or null when you want to configure this via `ContainerSettingsContext.Settings`.

 If you don't want to use `AddLinq2DbForSqlServer`, you might still want to reuse its internal functionality.
 Just take a look at the source code of `Linq2DbSettings`, `CreateSqlServerDataProvider`, `CreateLinq2DbConnectionOptions`, and `LogLinq2DbMessage`.